 My Personal Recommendation for Prescription-Strength Relief

-I have personally used Wisp and can tell you that their service is amazing.
+I have personally used their telemedicine and can tell you that their service is amazing.
 You get real prescriptions, prescribed by real US doctors, delivered right to your door in discreet packaging.

 This will save you so much time and frustration going to the doctor’s office and pharmacy.
 As a new momma with a little one in tow, I know how hard it can be to get out the door and sit through a long wait at your doctor’s office and then at the pharmacy.
 There are some amazing telehealth services that are revolutionizing the way we get medication and treat our embarrassing and annoying issues.

 How to Get Rid of Smelly Discharge After Birth That's Not Associated With an Infection

 I get it, you’re exhausted, your body hurts, and on top of that, you have weird smells that are making you feel anything but normal.
 The good news is that there are things you can do to get rid of the smelly discharge after birth.
 I know because I’ve been there.

 Not all post-partum odor is the same.
 What worked for me may not be the right solution for you, so here are some general guidelines and recommendations for products you can purchase to help cure your odor.
 Keep in mind that these are just recommendations of products that I have used or extensively researched, this should not take place of your doctor’s professional advice.